sarahstrong314/MCR3U/5 - Exponential Functions/3 - Exponential Decay Applications.md

 To solve problems involving predicting how much something decays after a period of time, all we have to do is write it as a function and plug in the desired value for the independent variable.

 A common application of exponential decay is decaying chemical elements.
-Some chemical elements have what is called a **half-life**, the amount of time it takes for half of it to decay.
+Unstable chemical elements have what is called a **half-life**, the amount of time it takes for half of it to decay.
 If there is 100 mg of a certain chemical element with a half-life of 50 years, its decay can be modelled with the function f(x) = 100(1/2)^(x/50).